ergoplatform/ergo-wallet-app/desktop/RUN.md

 Please note the following about securing your data:

 * Ergo Wallet App for Desktop will encrypt your mnemonic with an AES256 algorithm.
-Please give a password of at least 12, better 24 for best security.
+Please give a password of at least 12, better 24 characters for best security.
 * Besides the mnemonic, wallet app stores your set up P2PK addresses, balances and other data it displays.
 This non-confidential data is not encrypted.
 If you want to secure this data against third parties, please enable a disk encryption on operating system level.
-* Most operating systems do not protect applications against threads like screen grabbers, key grabbers, memory inspection etc. etc.
+* Most operating systems do not protect applications against threats like screen grabbers, key grabbers, memory inspection etc. etc.
-We strongly recommend that you hold the secrets needed to access your funds on mobile devices (as iOS and Android separate application process and their data completely), on offline devices, or on secure desktop operating systems like Qubes OS.
+We strongly recommend that you hold the secrets needed to access your funds:
+  - on mobile devices (as iOS and Android separate application processes and their data completely),
+  - on offline devices,
+  - or on secure desktop operating systems like Qubes OS.